defold/doc/docs/en/manuals/project-settings.md

 #### Max Count
 Max number of model components per collection. [(See information about component max count optimizations)](#component-max-count-optimizations).

+#### Split Meshes
+Split meshes with more than 65536 vertices into new meshes.

+#### Max Bone Matrix Texture Width
+Maximum width of the bone matrix texture.
+Only the size needed for animations is used, rounded up to nearest power-of-two.

+#### Max Bone Matrix Texture Height
+Maximum height of the bone matrix texture.
+Only the size needed for animations is used, rounded up to nearest power-of-two.

 ---

 ### GUI